From Knox Gelatine: Desserts, Salads, Candies and Frozen Dishes, c.1936

 If you have questions about the collection, locating resources, need help with a project, or just want to find a historic recipe for fun, feel free to contact me.

-Virginia Tech University Libraries is home to a History of Food & Drink collecting area of more than 4,600 books and publications, as well as more than 75 manuscript collections.
+Virginia Tech University Libraries is home to a history of food & drink collecting area of more than 4,600 books and publications, as well as more than 100 manuscript collections.
 The majority of this collection is housed in Special Collections.
-The History of Food & Drink materials consist of several named subsets and a variety of other collecting areas.
-Specific subsets include:
+The history of food & drink materials covers a variety of subjects and topics.
+Specific subsets of this collecting area include:

-More broadly speaking, in addition to sharing 350 years of recipes and cookbooks, the History of Food & Drink area also helps document early American cookery, southern cookery, social history, household management, home remedies, domestic economy/economy history, dietetics/nutrition, customs and eating habits, food processing/preservation, and eating/cooking in wartime.
+More broadly speaking, in addition to sharing 350 years of recipes and cookbooks, the history of food & drink collecting area also helps document early American cookery, southern cookery, social history, household management, home remedies, domestic economy/economy history, dietetics/nutrition, customs and eating habits, food processing/preservation, and eating/cooking in wartime.
 You can read more about the History of Food & Drink materials on our website.

 This slideshow is from a 2012 presentation to library staff about the History of Food & Drink materials.
 It contains images from a wide range of publications and manuscripts.
 Although it is not comprehensive, it is a nice cross-section of the kinds of materials we have available for you.